 This position is one that may start remotely and then transition to "in person" at some point.
 The tutors should specialize in math or science and have experience tutoring ACT preparation in one of those topics.
 This new position has been created for capacity building should we need coverage in the building.
 Should BECNO be closed, this position will operate fully remotely.
 The Tutor will report to the Dean of Students.

-Compensation: The compensation for this position is $4,500 per semester (August 10th through December 18th).
-If the start date is later, compensation will be adjusted.
+Compensation: The compensation for this position is $4,500 per full semester worked.
+If the start date is later than the beginning of the semester, compensation will be adjusted.

 BECNO is following the Orleans Parish School Board as well as the Center for Disease Control to decide on school operations for the fall due to COVID-19.
 As of now, BECNO is planning a hybrid model.
 This position is designed to support with the day to day operations for students who are present in the building.
 Since this format is a pilot, and since schools moving fully remote are a possibility depending on how the virus progresses, the expectation is that the part-time tutors would be able to support BECNO whether that is in person, remotely or in a hybrid capacity for the time specified.

 Collaborate with stem faculty and leading science and math support on campus

 Provide in-person and remote support for math/science classes as well as more general topics such as time management, stress management, etc. to ensure all students are set up to succeed.

 Key Responsibilities: The primary responsibilities of the Tutor are...

 Remote check-ins and student support